Connect With Us

 Smartphone vs Professional HDR Photography for Real Estate

 Real estate photography technology is advancing at neck-breaking speeds, especially in the development of new smartphones.
-But even the best camera-phones on the market are still far from ideal for many situations a professional encounters, and although companies like Apple are working hard on developing new technologies, this state of affairs is likely to last for the foreseeable future.
+But even the best camera-phones on the market are still far from ideal for many situations a professional encounters.
+Although companies like Apple are working hard on developing new technologies, this state of affairs is likely to last for the foreseeable future.
 If you perform a quick Google search of the behind-the-scenes setups on the “Shot on iPhone” ads, you’ll understand what we mean.
 We’ve provided a quick preview below.

 Photography iPhone Smartphone Camera vs. Professional Camera